Hester Adrian, Baroness Adrian

-Hester Agnes Adrian, Baroness Adrian, DBE BEM (née Pinsent; 16 September 1899 – 20 May 1966) was a British mental health worker.
+Dame Hester Agnes Adrian, Baroness Adrian, DBE BEM (née Pinsent; 16 September 1899 – 20 May 1966) was a British mental health worker.

 Early life

 Hester Agnes Pinsent was born in 1899, in Harborne, Birmingham, Staffordshire, the only daughter of Hume Chancellor Pinsent (a relative of the philosopher David Hume) and his wife Dame Ellen Pinsent (née Parker).
 Her mother was a social reformer and novelist.
 When Hester Pinsent was a teenager, both of her brothers, David and Richard, died in World War I.

 Pinsent attended Somerville College, Oxford, from 1919 to 1922, graduating with second-class honours in modern history.

 Career

-Hester Adrian lived in Cambridge as the wife of a professor, and a social hostess of the university, welcoming distinguished guests to Trinity College with her husband.
+Hester Adrian lived in Cambridge as the wife of a professor (who was also Master of Trinity College from 1951–1965), and a social hostess of the university, welcoming distinguished guests to Trinity College with her husband.
 She was also active as a volunteer in the Cambridge community.
 In 1936, she became a justice of the peace in Cambridge.
 During World War II, she worked for the Women's Voluntary Service in Cambridge, as a billeting officer.
 She took particular interest in the lives of children in crisis, and after the war she chaired the juvenile panel of the Cambridge magistrates' courts from 1949 to 1958.
 She joined the management committee of the Cambridge Institute of Criminology, and in 1959 became president of the Howard League for Penal Reform.

 Adrian was also active in mental health and special education organizations.
 She was honorary secretary of the Cambridgeshire Mental Welfare Association from 1924 to 1934.
 She was vice-chair of the National Association of Mental Health (now known as MIND).
 The Hester Adrian Research Centre at the University of Manchester was established in 1968, to "conduct research into psychological and educational factors that affect the development of mentally handicapped children and adults".